-After our last AGM, Kath McGinty offered to co-ordinate a roster for us to have an Open House session once a week.
-These had to be put on hold during Covid, but returned later in the year and are now running again this year on a Wednesday afternoon from 3:00-5:00 p.m.
+Kath McGinty offered once more to co-ordinate a roster for us to have an Open House session once a weekand we are continuing it this year on a Wednesday afternoon from 3:00-5:00 p.m.

-We have had several book and DVD donations over the past 12 months as people downsize or move away.
+We still get morebook and DVD donations over the past 12 months as people downsize or move away.
 Unfortunately, we will not be able to accept any more donations due to lack of space.
 Books can be borrowed by members and don’t forget the shelves in our classrooms as well as the ones in this Open area.
-Please help yourself before you leave today to any books displayed on the tables in Salle 1.

-I wish the incoming committee much success in 2021 and I look forward to discussing any ideas, suggestions or concerns with you during our CCC mornings.
+I wish the incoming committee much success in 2022 and I look forward to discussing any ideas, suggestions, or concerns with you during our CCC mornings.

 President AF Hobart